 Voice Lesson Auditions

-• SPRING 2024 Voice Auditions will take place in Baldwin Auditorium on East Campus on Thursday afternoon, January 11, 2024.
+- FALL 2024 Voice Auditions will take place in 058 Biddle Music Building (Bone Hall) on East Campus on Tuesday afternoon, August 27, 2024.

-• Click here to sign up for SPRING 2024 voice auditions.
+- Click here to sign up for FALL 2024 voice auditions.
 Please be aware that you 1. fill out an Audition Information Form, 2. submit your official class schedule (screenshot), and 3. sign up for an audition time.

 *FEE FOR APPLIED MUSIC CLASSES